-At this time, Hydro One is processing applications from over ten large generation proponents who have applied to connect to its distribution system under the FIT program.
-The DSC requires that an applicant's capacity be removed if, within six months after the project capacity has been allocated:

-• a Connection Cost Agreement ("CCA") has not been executed (Section 6.2.4.1 e i), or the appropriate deposits have not been paid at the time that the CCA is executed for post-October 21, 2009, applicants (Section 6.2.18 a).
+- At this time, Hydro One is processing applications from over ten large generation - proponents who have applied to connect to its distribution system under the FIT program. - The DSC requires that an applicant's capacity be removed if, within six months after the project capacity has been allocated: - a Connection Cost Agreement ("CCA") has not been executed (Section 6.2.4.1 e i), or - the appropriate deposits have not been paid at the time that the CCA is executed for post-October 21, 2009, applicants (Section 6.2.18 a).

-Hydro One believes that this six-month timeline is generally feasible for small and midsized generators, as their review consists of a distribution connection impact assessment must also undergo a System Impact Assessment ("SIA") by the IESO and a Transmission 1 Customer Impact Assessment by Hydro One Transmission.
-Ontario Regulation 326/09 2 made under the Electricity Act.
-1998, stipulates up to 150 days to accommodate these 3 studies.
-Should upgrades to the transmission system be required as a result of these 4 assessments, further time is needed to develop the scope of work and detailed cost 5 These additional time requirements could result in the removal of the estimates.
-6 proponent's capacity allocation well before the completion of the cost estimates and the 7 CCA.
-8
+- 26 Hydro One believes that this six-month timeline is generally feasible for small and mid- - sized generators, as their review consists of a distribution connection impact assessment - 28 ("distribution CIA") and a potential Transmission Station ("TS") review (where needed). - 29 However, the IESO's Market Rules require that large generator connection applications must also undergo a System Impact Assessment ("SIA") by the IESO and a Transmission made under the Electricity Act.
+1998, stipulates up to 150 days to accommodate these studies.
+Should upgrades to the transmission system be required as a result of these assessments, further time is needed to develop the scope of work and detailed cost proponent's capacity allocation well before the completion of the cost estimates and the